Oscar-Jin/oscar-jin-portfolio/README.md

 # Oscar Jin Portfolio Website

+Portfolio website crafted by Oscar Jin (Kinchan).

 ## Description

 This website is powered by Gatsby.
 It showcases my work and some other cool stuff.
-You can also view the website from here: [http://oscar-jin.surge.sh](http://oscar-jin.surge.sh)
+You can view the website from here: [http://oscar-jin.surge.sh](http://oscar-jin.surge.sh)

 ## Badges